 The CCTech Design Support Process (DSP) is intended to complement and expedite the design process for research facilities.
 We begin with an understanding of the research process and the need for compliance with regulatory bodies such as the Home Office and MHRA.
-Of equal concern is that buildings are healthy and safe work places for staff and visitors and secure.
-This is of central concern to the development of facilities to support biology, biomedical and environmental science.
+Of equal concern is that buildings are healthy, secure and safe work places for staff and visitors.
+This is a key consideration for the development of facilities to support biology, biomedical and environmental science.

-Our approach and understanding enables engagement with the all of the key stakes holders to ensure the facility will meet the requirements of the researchers, will be operational at the end of the project and will achieve compliance / licencing with the regulatory authority.
+Our approach and understanding will enable engagement with all of the key stake holders to ensure that the facility will meet with the requirements of the researchers, will be operational at the end of the project and will achieve compliance / licencing with the regulatory authority.

 1. User Requirement Specification

 The URS considers all aspects of the proposed design and ensures they meet the client and end user requirements, including regulatory and budgetary expectations.
 A new facility offers an opportunity to improve working practises increase productivity and reduce operating costs.

 2. Standard Operating Procedures

 Review the operating procedures for the new facility.
 This may require devising new procedures as new activities are incorporated into new research requirements, new equipment and technical applications such as robotics may be incorporated for the first time.
 These will have a significant impact on the effectiveness and productivity of the facility and need to be carefully considered.